When was the last time you saw a gasket?

-Silicone rubber can exist a lot in medical devices since its introduction into clinical practice.
 Silicone rubbers have several desirable properties that make them useful in many industrial processes.
-These include high-temperature resistance, low compression set and good electrical insulating characteristics.
+These include high-temperature resistance, low compression set, and good electrical insulating characteristics.
 They also possess excellent chemical inertness, biocompatibility, and an ability to be easily bonded or vulcanized with other materials.

-This is another form of elastomer, which stands for ethylene propylene diene monomers.
-EPDM is similar to silicone except contains additional ingredients like fillers, plasticizers, stabilizers, antioxidants, flame retardants, etc. These additives make up about 10% of the total weight of the polymer.
+EDPM is another form of elastomer, which stands for ethylene propylene diene monomers.
+EPDM is similar to silicone, except it contains additional ingredients like fillers, plasticizers, stabilizers, antioxidants, flame retardants, etc. These additives make up about 10% of the total weight of the polymer.

-EPDM rubber has a high resistance against heat and chemicals, as well as good flexibility.
-It can be used in many automotive parts, industrial products, medical devices, toys, footwear, construction, and electronics.
+EPDM rubber gaskets have high resistance against heat and chemicals and good flexibility.
+The material can be used in many automotive parts, industrial products, medical devices, toys, footwear, construction, and electronics.

-Here, we've mostly discussed rubber and silicone gaskets, but some gasket materials and designs cross over, or you may find multiple types in the same setting.
-Here are a couple of examples to highlight this:
+Until now, we've mainly discussed rubber and silicone gaskets, but some materials and designs cross over, so you might find multiple types in the same setting.

-A foam gasket is composed of two layers of closed-celled urethane foam bonded together using adhesive tape.
-Foams are generally more expensive than rubbers and silicones.
+A foam gasket is composed of two layers of closed-cell urethane foam bonded together using adhesive tape.
+Foams are generally more expensive than rubbers but generally less expensive than silicones.

-However, foams offer superior thermal conductivity and sound absorption qualities.
-Foam Gaskets can be used in a variety of applications, including:
+However, foams offer superior thermal conductivity and sound absorption qualities in a variety of applications.